How do credit cards work?

-Understand how credit cards work, what they cost and find out everything you need to know about choosing the right one for you.
+A beginner's guide that explains how credit cards work, what they cost and how to choose the right one for you.

-Maybe you’ve never had a credit card or maybe you don’t really understand how they work.
-If this is the case, you can use this guide to understand the key features and standard costs of a credit card so you can find the right one for your budget and spending habits.
-You can also discover which types of credit cards are best suited to beginners, and mistakes you should avoid to get your credit card history off to a good start.
+Here, we explain the key features and standard costs of a credit card so you can find the right one for your budget.
+You can also find out what types of credit cards are suited to beginners and the mistakes you should avoid to get your credit card history off to a good start.

 How does a credit card work?